Siebenwurst Consulting & Services GmbH

-14.2 The customer is a merchant within the meaning of the Commercial Code, a legal entity under public law or a special fund, the exclusive - including international - place of jurisdiction for all disputes arising directly or indirectly from the contractual relationship shall be the headquarters of SOLID.
-SOLID is, however, entitled to take legal action at the customer's general place of jurisdiction.
+14.2 The customer is a merchant within the meaning of the Commercial Code, a legal entity under public law or a special fund, the exclusive - including international - place of jurisdiction for all disputes arising directly or indirectly from the contractual relationship shall be the headquarters of SCS.
+SCS is, however, entitled to take legal action at the customer's general place of jurisdiction.

 15. Final Provisions